DigitalTwinWeb/dtwa.org/2022-02-02-invitation-to-constitutive-meeting.md

 ### Purpose

-The purpose of new association will be to facilitate the development of Digital Twin Web into an inclusive human, machine, and business-friendly environment, promoting open knowledge sharing.
+The purpose of the new association will be to facilitate the development of Digital Twin Web into an inclusive human, machine, and business-friendly environment, promoting open knowledge sharing.
-The specifics of the purpose will be agreed in the meeting.
+The specifics of the purpose will be agreed upon in the meeting.

 The Digital Twin Web approach is similar to the World Wide Web, but aims to combine the physical and digital worlds into a phygital world.
 Currently, my [doctoral dissertation](http://urn.fi/URN:ISBN:978-952-64-0621-3) is the best single source of information to describe the Digital Twin Web initiative.